-Anyway, I asked the lovely-tressed Mrs. Boo Radley for some wise words on going shampoo-free and she connected with me her friend Marianne who introduced her to the 'poo-free concept.
-Marianne has been gracious enough to work up a brief primer for anyone interested in knowing more.
+Lovely reader Marianne has been gracious enough to work up a brief primer on going poo-free for anyone interested in knowing more.
 Please welcome her to SortaCrunchy today!

 I first heard about using baking soda and apple cider vinegar (ACV) in July of 2008.
 I was intrigued because I had already been taking steps to remove toxins from my house and body.
 This meant purchasing far more expensive natural shampoos which were doing nothing to help my frizz-prone hair.
 I had just run out of my last bottle of shampoo and had plenty of baking soda and ACV; I tried it.